jessicachung/gvl_misc/stacks_server_notes.md

 CIDR: 0.0.0.0/0
 ```

-Repeat the above '+ Add Rule' step to add port 9996 for MySQL if you have
+Repeat the above '+ Add Rule' step to add port 9996 for MySQL.
-worker nodes.

 Then add the security group to the instance you just launched: